-If a smaller group isolates itself from a population, splits off and reproduces, a genetic drift is more than likely.
-If a genetic drift develops in a new colony, it is referred to as founder effect.
-Tay-Sachs disease is an example for the founder effect: This disease is especially common among Ashkenazic Jews in the USA.
+If a smaller group isolates itself from a population, splits off and reproduces, a genetic drift is more than likely to occur.
+If a genetic drift develops in a new colony, it is referred to as a founder effect.
+Tay-Sachs disease is an example of a founder effect: This disease is especially common among Ashkenazic Jews in the USA.

 You have already come across the term polymorphism under genetic fundamentals.
 Genetic polymorphisms are categorized in the “normal“ range.
-Various alleles mutate incidentally and are not to be considered pathological.
+Various alleles mutate incidentally and cannot be considered as pathological.
 If these varying genotypes occur frequently, however, they are referred to as polymorphisms.

-Proteins and enzymes are not functional in all variables but rather only in a certain configuration.
+Proteins and enzymes are not functional in all variables but rather only in certain configurations.
 An enzyme/protein polymorphism exists if the polymorphism is of consequence in the genome as well, meaning the gene products can thus be differentiated, i.e. in an enzyme.

 The combination possibilities of the variables mean biochemical individuality for every human being.